kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 }
 </script>

-## January 2017

-- I change the medication in an attempt to stop putting on weight.
-- I start feeling extraordinarily anxious.
-- My mother offers me some valium.
-- It works.

-## Rape crisis Hornsey

-- The Metropolitan Police refer me to the Rape Crisis centre in Hornsey.
-- I'm on the waiting list for a therapist.
-I'm told it could take over year to get to the front of the queue.
-- In the meantime, I attend group therapy.
-- It may be the first session I attend.
-As I'm approaching the Rape Crisis building a man circles me on a bicycle.
-It is Winston M's accomplice from 1989.
-The man I could never remember the name of.
-- He is extremely skinny.
-His legs are like sticks.
-He looks unwell; like he has been doing hard drugs for decades.
-I am in no doubt about who he is.
-- I take my place in the circle.
-- As we begin, the facilitator says to the group of women "just be aware that there could be a police officer here today".
-- I tell the group what happened and who I saw, and how it made me feel, which was very anxious.
-I'm hyperventilating a little.
-- One of the women at this session does not return for any other sessions.
-- I can only explain this as an impromptu line up, and I most certainly pointed out the true perp.

-## April 2017

-- I stop taking the prescription medication but continue taking valium.
-- I wonder about the true source of this medication and whether criminal gangs familiar to this story might have something to do with its distribution via Royal Mail.

-## July 2017

-- I apply for the Metropolitan Police.
-I was so impressed by the women that interviewed me this time around, I want to be just like them.
-- I pass the first interview.
-- I'm called for the physical but I know I'll fail because of the valium so I don't go.

 ## July 2017 to January 2019

 - I've become completely dependent on valium.
 I cannot go to work and be around people without it due to the anxiety I'm suffering.